ViridianForge/itabashi/README.rst

-Itabashi (板橋) - Discord-IRC Bridge
+Itabashi-WIN (板橋) - ChipWIN Fork of the Itabashi Discord-IRC Bridge
 ====================================

 **Itabashi** is a bot that syncs messages between a Discord and an IRC channel.
 It is written in Python, using the `discord.py <https://github.com/Rapptz/discord.py>`_ and `gIRC <https://github.com/DanielOaks/girc>`_ libraries.

 Itabashi was developed by the Bibliotheca Anonoma to coordinate operations between its Discord and IRC channels.
+Itabashi=WIN is a fork of this project with modifications to enhance opertions between Chiptunes=WIN's Discord and IRC chatrooms.

 Dependencies
 ------------